 It disturbs me that the latter variety is now accepted as part and parcel of work.
 In the last two decades, the number of people reporting negative effects of stress at work has gone up more than four times.
 But, since everyone “suffers” from it, no one seems to be doing anything about it.

 In spite of these adverse outcomes of stress, most of us accept it as a price we must pay for survival and/or success.
 Is stress inevitable?
 Can’t we have a stress-free working environment?
-Can’t we enjoy our work, and experience no stress at all – good or bad?
+Can’t we enjoy our work, and experience no bad stress at all?
 I believe we can.